CODDDE/ember-cli-apiblueprint/README.md

 + type: post (string, required)
 ```

-This means that you will have to add the rest of the attributes for the generated api-models, as the `api-model` blueprint will only generate a basic model
+This means that you will have to add the rest of the attributes for the generated api-models, as the `api-model` blueprint will only generate a basic model.

 ---

 ### `api-belongsto`

-This blueprint generates the `belongsTo` relationship for a model
+This blueprint generates the `belongsTo` relationship for a model.

 **NOTE** Before using this blueprint you need to have your two `api-models` generated

+Usage:

-Usage: `ember (generate|g / destroy|d) api-belongsto relationshipName --to=modelToAddRelationship [--modeltype=realModelName]`
+`ember (generate|g / destroy|d) api-belongsto relationshipName --to=modelToAddRelationship [--modeltype=realModelName]`

 Where:

 * `relationshipName` is the name of the relationship that you want to add
 * `modelToAddRelationship` is the model that will be updated with this new relationship
 * `realModelName` (optional), in case that the `relationshipName` is different from the generated `api-model` name.